PhaserEditor2D/helpcenter-phaser3/README.md

 MIT License.

 This tool is free.
 All the code is available for you.
-You can modify it, run it in your local device or in your public website.
+You can modify it, run it on your local device or your public website.
 Credits are not required but appreciated.